 In response to a query from the Riverfront Times, FBI supervisory special agent Stephen Kodak tersely replied, "The FBI is aware of this referral by the NAACP, and the case will be evaluated based on its merits for potential solution along with the other civil-rights era cold case referrals made by our partners with the NAACP, the Southern Poverty Law Center and the national Urban League.
 We currently have no other comment at this time on this matter."

 Last year the Associated Press obtained FBI records that reveal the agency has twice denied requests to investigate the Gaines case.
 According to the AP, an internal memo dated May 10, 1940, and signed by FBI director Hoover states that agents "are conducting no investigation in connection with this matter."

-Thirty years later — in May 1970 — Hoover denied a similar request from an undisclosed member of the public.
+In May 1970 — Hoover denied a similar request from an undisclosed member of the public.
 "Although I would like to be of assistance in connection with your letter of May 7," wrote Hoover, "the case you mentioned involving Lloyd Gaines was not within the investigative jurisdiction of the FBI."